-Talks about the importance of switching to HTTPS have been going on for a long time.
-However, if earlier this question was critical for specific business areas (for example, payment services) today it applies to an increasing number of the websites.
+Ever since there have been websites, there has been HyperText Transfer Protocol or HTTP.
+However, in 1994, HTTPS was introduced, which included additional security for websites and website users.
+Ever since then, there has been talk about the importance of switching from HTTP to HTTPS.
+While at first, this question was critical for specific business areas (for example, payment services), today it applies to an increasing number of websites.
 This is due to the tightening of network security requirements, which we will discuss in detail today.
-Also in this article, we’ll figure out how to make the transition from HTTP to HTTPS, consider all the procedure nuances.
+Also in this article, we show you how to make the transition from HTTP to HTTPS, including all of the procedural nuances.

 What is HTTP and HTTPS?

-HTTP is a protocol for transferring data on the Internet between a web resource and a server (Hyper Text Transfer Protocol).
+HTTP is a protocol for transferring data on the Internet between a web resource and a server.
 With its help, user requests (via a browser) are transmitted to the server, and the server generates responses, which it returns to the browser.
 This is a basic set of rules for data transfer.

-HTTPS is essentially the same protocol with an important addition.
-Hypertext Transfer Protocol Secure has an extension named SSL (Secure Sockets Layer).
+HTTPS (Hypertext Transfer Protocol Secure) is essentially the same protocol with an important addition.
+HTTPS has an extension, named SSL (Secure Sockets Layer).
 This certificate ensures the safety of data transmission in the network.

 How Does HTTP and HTTPS Work?

-HTTP provides unencrypted data exchange, which can lead to the information interception by a third party.
-So, for example, the entered billing information on the HTTP website, during its transfer to the server can get to the attackers.
+HTTP provides unencrypted data exchange, which can lead to information being intercepted by a third party.
+So, for example, billing information entered on an HTTP website can be intercepted by attackers during its transfer to the server.

 What does HTTPS stand for?
-Advanced protocol allows you to transfer information in an encrypted form to prevent data reading and some types of attacks.
+This protocol allows you to transfer information in an encrypted form to prevent data from being read.

 The Main Difference Between HTTP and HTTPS

 An SSL certificate is a data protection technology that works through encryption keys.
-It’s placed between the browser and the server as a filter.
+It is placed between the browser and the server.
 Why are sites with HTTPS safe?
-The transmitted information from the user (pages, logins, passwords, card numbers) is encrypted and cannot be read by outsiders.
-Each new visit to the HTTPS website forms a secure connection between the client and the server.
+Information that is transmitted from a user (pages, logins, passwords, card numbers) is encrypted and cannot be read by outsiders.
+Each new visit to the HTTPS website forms a secure connection between the browser and the server.